makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

     remarkably good at generating (near) human-quality fake text
   * Subsequent models in the GPT2 were larger and trained to more data
   * By comparing GPT2-small to GPT2-medium to GPT2-large to GPT2-xl, we can
-    examine the effect of increasing data set and model size simultaneously, as well as analyze well-trained versus very-well-trained models
+    * examine the effect of increasing data set and model size simultaneously,
+    * analyze well-trained versus very-well-trained models
   * By comparing the poorly trained GPT to the well-trained GPT2-small, we can identify empirical indicators for when a model has been poorly trained and thus may perform poorly when deployed
   * The GPT models we analyze are deployed with the HuggingFace PyTorch library
 * We examine the performance of the four quality metrics (Log Frobenius norm, Log Spectral norm, Weighted Alpha, and Log α-Norm) for